Points Principles: The 6 Laws of Frequent Flyer Miles

 The airline alliances and partnerships that help you use your miles also apply to earning miles.
 Use great online tools like WhereToCredit to help figure out the best place to credit your miles for a given flight.

 6. Use Your Miles – They’ll Get Less Valuable Over Time

 In the ever-changing world of aviation, there is one constant: Airlines will devalue your miles.
 It comes in the form of increasing how much award redemption costs, tacking on additional fees, or adding new restrictions to award flights.

 Some programs are more are more stable, while others will jack up the cost of a flight overnight with no notice.
 But over time, airlines will always try to get more money out of their customers by making their miles less valuable.

-To make it clear: Points and miles are not an investment.
+Let’s make this clear: Points and miles are not an investment.
 This makes it imperative to spend your miles when you can.
 They are your license to see the world – whether you’re seeing more of it with frequent trips, or getting there in style in first or business class.

 It’s critical to have a few basics in mind and an understanding of how airlines approach the miles you’ve spent years collecting.
 While mileage redemptions and values may change, the guiding principals of how you can best maximize them shouldn’t.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.